Il simbolo + indica il dislivello positivo (cioè in salita) complessivo della tappa; il simbolo - quello negativo (cioè in discesa).

-Quite a short stage with reduced height difference: currently, the conditions of the track are disastrous and from the beginning, there are dangerous sections.
+Quite a short stage with medium height difference: currently, the conditions of the track are sometimes disastrous and there are dangerous sections.

 The route develops along the Burano Valley along the ancient Via Flaminia, and reaches the picturesque village of Cantiano.